-- 1. ADVISES the Department of Transport that in principle it has no objection to the Department's proposal to develop a 'Demonstration Bike Boulevard along Shakespeare Street, Mount Hawthorn, south of Green Street, as shown in Attachment 1, subject to the Department of Transport: - 1.1 UNDERTAKING all public consultation with residents in the affected area in accordance with the City's Consultation Policy; - 1.2 FULLY funding all works associated with the consultation, design and, if approved, implementation of the project; and - 1.4 PROVIDING a detailed report to the City at the conclusion of the consultation period outlining the comments received and recommendations thereon; and - 2.
+- 1. ADVISES the Department of Transport that in principle it has no objection to the Department's proposal to develop a 'Demonstration Bike Boulevard along Shakespeare Street, Mount Hawthorn, south of Green Street, as shown in Attachment 1, subject to the Department of Transport: - 1.1 UNDERTAKING all public consultation with residents in the affected, area, in accordance with the City's Consultation Policy, for a minimum period of four weeks and including conducting a Community Consultation Forum on the proposal; - 1.2 FULLY funding all works associated with the consultation, design and, if approved, implementation of the project; and - 1.3 PROVIDING a detailed report to the City at the conclusion of the consultation period outlining the comments received and recommendations thereon; and - 2.
 ADVISES the Department of Transport that Council's in principle no objection to the Department's demonstration Bike Boulevard does not guarantee and should not be misconstrued as Council's approval for the Department to carry out any works along Shakespeare Street, which is a local road under the care, control and management of the City of Vincent; - 3.
 RECEIVES a further report on the Department of Transport's demonstration Bike Boulevard Project at the conclusion of the public consultation period referred to in 1.1 above.